 Teaching singing is an art as well as a vocation.
-At its best, it can be one of the most creative, challenging and rewarding professions.
-These principles and goals represent my “persona” as a voice teacher (i.e., my teaching philosophy).
-They are as follows:
+At its best, it can be one of the most creative, challenging, and rewarding professions.
+The following principles and goals represent my “persona” as a voice teacher.
+This is my singing teaching philosophy.

-1) Be enthusiastic!
-Exude the kind of excitement for the art of singing and for the process of vocal discovery that is desired from the student.
+Exude the kind of excitement for the art of singing and the process of vocal discovery that is desired from the student.
 I have found that students, regardless of age or skill level, respond best to positive energy.
-On many occasions I have been pleasantly surprised when an unresponsive student has a sudden change of attitude and/or burst of progress as a result of being encouraged.
-Of course, high standards must be fostered through organized instruction, criticism, and discipline, but they are best achieved in a paradigm that includes the whole person—body, mind, and spirit.
-Therefore, providing an atmosphere of positive energy, both for the individual student and for the art of singing, is paramount with each student who enters my studio.
+On many occasions, I have been pleasantly surprised when an unresponsive student has a change of attitude and/or burst of progress as a result of being encouraged.
+Of course, high standards must be fostered through organized instruction, criticism, and discipline.
+However, they are best achieved in a setting that includes the whole person—body, mind, and spirit.
+Therefore, providing an atmosphere of positive energy, both for the individual student and for the art of singing, is important to do for each student who enters my studio.

-6) Incorporate kinesthetic awareness and structural alignment for optimal performance based on concepts taken from Alexander Technique, Feldenkrais Method, and Yoga.
+For optimal performance, I use concepts taken from Alexander Technique, Feldenkrais Method, and Yoga.

-7) Send students out from every lesson vocally stronger than when they arrived, feeling confident and motivated.
+7. Send students out from every lesson vocally stronger than when they arrived.

-In the years that I have had the privilege of teaching singing, I have found several principles and goals that I try to keep in mind as I work with singers, regardless of their skill level, age, or background.
+In the years that I have had the privilege of teaching singing, there are several principles and goals that I try to keep in mind as I work with singers.
+I have outlined them here.
+They are all important regardless of the student’s skill level, age, or background.

 ©Jeffrey D. Ballard.